SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-multiple-payment-gift.md

 **Definition:**

-* Not explicitly solicited - could have been part of a larger marketing effort
+* May not be explicitly solicited - could have been part of a larger marketing effort
 * Could have a previous commitment

 **Examples:**